Home

 How long have you been full-timing?

 We hear this question or "When will you stop?"
-2/1 over any other question.
+2/1 over most any other question.
 The reaction when we answer used to be very consistent.
 The reactions were most often, "You haven't done it very long."
 Wait and see, we're still growing into this!
 We started August 2007 for nine weeks, then sold the house and jumped in with all four feet beginning of February 2008.

 Return to top